syscl/M3800/README.md

 2015-12-23

 - Added new Touchpad/Trackpad driver with zoom for M3800/XPS9530.
-- Removed VoodooPS2Controller.kext to avoid function abnormally in some special case.
+- Removed VoodooPS2Controller.kext to avoid function abnormally in some special cases.
 - Fixed typo in README.md.